bureau-local/care-sponsors/README.md

 # Care Sponsors

+This project looks at [the list of registered visa sponsors](https://www.gov.uk/government/publications/register-of-licensed-sponsors-workers), looking specificaly at sponsors working in the domiciliary care sector and how the number of sponsors as grown over time.

-This project builds from the existing work on the [employment tribunal scraper](https://github.com/bureau-local/employement-tribunal)
+The project also makes use of our existing work with the [employment tribunal scraper](https://github.com/bureau-local/employement-tribunal), getting cases involving domiciliary care sponsors.

 ### The Data
 The care sponsors data produced as part of this project can be found in [these googlesheets](https://docs.google.com/spreadsheets/d/1iPB56kDgxa9FGxA6Y_-g-AsE2tlOPGFyk4-O6SCF67Q/edit#gid=626523347)